Verwandte Artikel zu The Locust Effect: Why the End of Poverty Requires...

 Verkäuferbewertung 5 von 5 Sternen 5 Sterne, Erfahren Sie mehr über Verkäufer-Bewertungen

-Zustand: Good.
+Zustand: Very Good.
 Most items will be dispatched the same or the next working day.
-A copy that has been read but remains in clean condition.
-All of the pages are intact and the cover is intact and the spine may show signs of wear.
-The book may have minor markings which are not specifically mentioned.
-Artikel-Nr. wbb0024502914
+A copy that has been read, but is in excellent condition.
+Pages are intact and not marred by notes or highlighting.
+The spine remains undamaged.
+Artikel-Nr. rev3225229744

 Verkäufer kontaktieren